rlleshi/phar/README.md

 First things first, [here](https://www.womenshealthmag.com/sex-and-love/a19943165/sex-positions-guide/) is a list of definitions of the sex positions used in this project in case there is any confusion. `fondling`, in addition to the meaning of the word, was also thought of as a general placeholder, e.g. when it is unclear what action there is.
 In reality, however, it's ability to be a general placeholder is limited because I only got 48 minutes of data for this action.

 In general, a train/val split of 0.8/0.2 was used for all the datasets.
-The length of the clips in training & validation sets currently is 7 seconds (main motivation was to include the more ephemeral actions such as `cumshot` or `kissing`).
-In total ~594 videos were annotated with a total of 2674 minutes.
+The length of the clips in training & validation sets currently is 7 seconds (the main motivation was to include the more ephemeral actions such as `cumshot` or `kissing`).
+In total ~594 videos were annotated with a total of **2674** minutes.
 Check out the [annotation distribution](resources/annotation_distribution(min).json) in time (minutes) for each of the 17 classes for more information.
 The dataset was not perfectly annotated but the number of wrong annotations should be small and hence the drop in performance should be minimal.

 In general, it can be said that this is a small dataset.
 Normally ~44 hours of footage would be enough for 17 actions.
 However, each position has a tremendous variety when it comes to camera perspectives, which makes the recognition task hard if there aren't enough samples.
 This would also mean that we should ideally have the same amount of footage for each different perspective.
 However, labeling the dataset was already very time-consuming and I didn't keep track of this point.